Walodja1987/xns/README.md

 **Implementation:**

 To maintain the same address across chains, you must pass the same constructor arguments.
-Use a chainId check in the `registerName` function:
+As XNS does not exist outside of Ethereum and would revert when calling `registerName`, use a `chainId` check to fail gracefully on non-Ethereum chains:

 ```solidity
 IXNS public immutable xns;